grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 The first step is to see your scaffolded plugin in action.

-1. Start your Grafana instance with `docker compose up`
+1. Start your Grafana instance with `docker compose up`.
 1. Open Grafana in your browser.
 Go to [http://localhost:3000](http://localhost:3000).
 1. Go to **Apps** -> **Your App Name**.